Fossil Hunter for the State

 It is one of the frustrations of Leary's job that he doesn't know as much about these plants as he might.
 The museum budget is traditionally one of the last increased and the first cut in state government, and little money is left over for research.
 Leary, for example, is the geology department; his only help is an occasional part-time student working off a course requirement or a special employee paid for out of federal job funds.
 He's been trying for two years to get a National Science Foundation grant to pay for a couple of people to help him collect at the Rock Island site.
 There is cause for hurry; the fossil formation lie atop the limestone, and what isn't destroyed by blasting literally melts away when exposed to rain.

-When in college Leary wrote a letter to George Gaylord Simpson, asking him whether there was a future for a bright young man in vertebrate paleontology, (the branch of geology devoted to the study of prehistoric life forms through animal fossils, in this particular case those of vertebrates or animals with backbones).
-Simpson, one of the giants in the field, author of The Meaning of Evolution, among other influential works, was not encouraging.
+When in college, Leary wrote a letter to George Gaylord Simpson, asking him whether there was a future for a bright young man in vertebrate paleontology, which is the branch of geology devoted to the study of prehistoric life forms through animal fossils, in this particular case those of vertebrates or animals with backbones.
+Simpson, one of the giants in the field and author of The Meaning of Evolution, among other influential works, was not encouraging.
 "He said that if I wanted to get into vert paleo"—Leary uses the shorthand version, for obvious reasons—"I'd have to wait for the people who held the few jobs in the field to either die or retire.
 He recommended I get into petroleum geology and continue to follow vert paleo as a hobby.

 "At first I had no intention of getting into museum work.
 I'd spent two years working at the archeological museum at Ann Arbor.
 I had no job lined up, so when the Newark (New Jersey) Museum revitalized its apprentice program, I got a scholarship and spent nine months there."
 Leary came to Springfield from Newark and has been here ever since.